Atletico Madrid announce Suarez and Herrera departures before final La Liga home match of season | Goal.com

 Atletico Madrid announce Suarez and Herrera departures before final La Liga home match of season

-Luis Suarez will leave Atletico Madrid at the end of the season, the club announced on Sunday before their match against Sevilla.
+Luis Suarez will leave Atletico Madrid at the end of the season, the club announced on Sunday before their match against Sevilla in La Liga.

-They chose to reveal Suarez's imminent departure before the conclusion of the campaign so that Suarez could be honoured at the Wanda Metropolitano.
+The Rojiblancos chose to reveal the forward's imminent departure before the conclusion of the campaign so that he could be honoured at Wanda Metropolitano.

 Midfielder Hector Herrera will also exit this summer.